 NHS Choices: Live Well provides information on how you can improve your health, for example through healthy eating, exercise, stopping smoking, and reducing alcohol intake.

 You will be reviewed by an anaesthetist prior to your operation, either in the preassessment clinic or on admission to hospital.
 There are different types of anaesthesia for surgery, and the anaesthetist will discuss the best options for you, along with the risks and side effects, based on your health, and type of surgery required.
 You may not be seen by an anaesthetist if your surgery is going to be performed under local anaesthesia.

-These guides from the Royal College of Anaesthetists explain the types of anaesthetic that may be available, and some of the events and risks associated with receiving an anaesthetic.
+The Royal College of Anaesthetists and Association of Anaesthetists have produced guides explaining the types of anaesthetic that are available, and some of the events and risks associated with receiving an anaesthetic.